ShigekiKarita/espnet/egs/just/asr1/README.md

 fi
 ```

-Next, what we have to do here
+Next, we need to
-- split train/dev/eval sets
+- split one dataset into train/dev/eval sets
 - create data/xxx/wav.scp for each sets
 - create data/xxx/text for each sets

 Unfortunately, JSUT does not provide official train/dev/eval sets.
-We decide to split them into 80/10/10 % in sorted order.
+Here we decide to split them into 80/10/10 % for each dirs in sorted order.

 ### stage 0. prepare text

-text is much easier because it already looks like scp
+text is much easier than wav.scp because it already looks like scp

 - txt path : downloads/jsut_ver1.1/basic5000/transcript_utf8.txt
 - txt content: